Movable Type Ltd

 - Journal of Illustration Studies

-- academic journal of illustration studies
+- academic journal of illustration studies with dedicated content management system

 - Belle Group